sander-ed/InvoiceGenerator/README.md

 Areas of improvement:
 - Adding functionality checking if customer has paid - api with your bank
 - Sending emails from the react frontend
+- Adding multiple rows in invoice
+- Exporting pdf as vector and not png format

 # In order to run app